opendocsg/slw-judgments-backfill/2017_SGHC_86/report.md

  ( b ) the Public Prosecutor certifies to any court that, in his determination, the person has substantively assisted the Central Narcotics Bureau in disrupting drug trafficking activities within or outside Singapore.

 22     In short, there were two requirements that had to be satisfied before the accused could avoid the death sentence.
 First, the accused had to show on a balance of probabilities that he fell within the Courier Exception because his involvement was restricted to the acts set out under s 33B(2)( _a_ ).
 Second, the Public Prosecutor must certify under s 33B(2)( _b_ ) that he had substantively assisted the CNB in disrupting drug trafficking activities (“Certificate of Substantive Assistance”).
-Both requirements must be satisfied, and the issue of whether an offender was a mere courier under s 33B(2)( _a_ ) was distinct from whether he had rendered substantive assistance to the CNB: see _Public Prosecutor v Christeen d/o Jayamany and another_ [2015] SGHC 126 (“ _Christeen_ ”) at [46].
+Both requirements must be satisfied, and the issue of whether an offender was a mere courier under s 33B(2)( _a_ ) was distinct from whether he had rendered substantive assistance to the CNB: see _Public Prosecutor v Christeen d/o Jayamany and another_ <span class="citation">[2015] SGHC 126</span> (“ _Christeen_ ”) at [46].

 23     I begin by first setting out the law on the Courier Exception.
-In _Public Prosecutor v Chum Tat Suan and another_ [2015] 1 SLR 834 (“ _Chum Tat Suan_ ”) at [63]–[66], the Court of Appeal noted that Parliament intended for the Courier Exception to apply only in **_very narrow circumstances_** where the offender’s involvement was limited to “transporting, sending or delivering the drugs”.
+In _Public Prosecutor v Chum Tat Suan and another_ <span class="citation">[2015] 1 SLR 834</span> (“ _Chum Tat Suan_ ”) at [63]–[66], the Court of Appeal noted that Parliament intended for the Courier Exception to apply only in **_very narrow circumstances_** where the offender’s involvement was limited to “transporting, sending or delivering the drugs”.
 Hence, acts such as packing of drugs would bring the offender out of the Courier Exception.
 The Court of Appeal explained as follows at [68]:

  ... packing is not a necessary element of moving an object from one point to another.
 Simply put, a courier is someone who receives the drugs and transmits them in exactly the same form in which they were received without any alteration or adulteration.

  [emphasis added]

-Ultimately, however, “whether an offender [was] a courier necessarily involve[d] a highly fact-specific inquiry”: see _Public Prosecutor v Ranjit Singh Gill Menjeet Singh and another_ [2017] 3 SLR 66 (“ _Ranjit Singh_ ”) at [58].
+Ultimately, however, “whether an offender [was] a courier necessarily involve[d] a highly fact-specific inquiry”: see _Public Prosecutor v Ranjit Singh Gill Menjeet Singh and another_ <span class="citation">[2017] 3 SLR 66</span> (“ _Ranjit Singh_ ”) at [58].

 24     In this regard, I was referred to _Christeen_ , which provided invaluable guidance at [68]–[73] on the key factors to consider when determining whether an offender was a mere courier.
 These nonexhaustive factors could be distilled as follows: